airdeploy/airdeploy-docs/docs/tracking.md

-## Warning
+>You must provide to Flagger an entity, either via 3rd parameter in __Flagger.track__ method or via __Flagger.setEntity__, which will set
-You must provide to Flagger an entity, either via 3rd parameter in __Flagger.track__ method or via __Flagger.setEntity__, which will set entity globally for all of the Flagger methods
+>entity globally for all of the Flagger methods